 The study makes use of panel time-series methodologies given the fact that they have several advantages.
 First, it allows us to specifically analyse the CMA case, amid all its idiosyncrasies and differences inherent within, without necessarily treating it as an outlier or as a dummy, and therefore enables us to get a clear picture of the region.
-Second, the issue of statistical endogeneity (unobserved individual effects which are nested in the error term might be correlated with the regressors), and heterogeneity of intercepts are dealt with by the two-way Fixed Effects (FE) with robust standard error estimator, which provides consistent estimates in dynamic models when $T\square \infty$.
-However, FE estimators are not reliable when the time dimension of the panel data is non-stationary because of the presence of unit roots, and when some of the regressors are endogenous.
+Second, the issue of statistical endogeneity (unobserved individual effects which are nested in the error term might be correlated with the regressors), and heterogeneity of intercepts are dealt with by Fixed Effects (FE) with robust standard error estimator, which provides consistent estimates in dynamic models when $T \rightarrow \infty$ .
+The FE estimator allows the constant term to differ across cross-section units and it captures the time series dimension of SA growth effect after controlling for other growth determinants.